 Cord and Hose HooksHanging electrical cords and hoses on thin hooks or nails can cause kinks and damage the sheathing and wires.
 Use pieces of 3-in.
 ABS plastic plumbing pipe to make simple, inexpensive hangers.
 Screw 3-in. end caps to a 2x6 with two 1-5/8-in. screws.
 Fender washers under the screw heads keep them from pulling through the plastic.
 Then cement on 8-in. lengths of end-capped pipe.
 These "hooks" are very strong.
 You can build attractive storage for your garden hose, too.

 Shipshape Storage WallFor just a few hundred dollars you can re-create this storage system yourself in one weekend.
 This project covers about 16 ft. of wall space and offers a multitude of ways to organize your garage.

 Rotating Corner ShelvesThese shelves put a garage corner to maximum storage use.
 They spin on two lazy Susans, one on the bottom and one at the top (under the top shelf).
 They can't tip because the top shelf is screwed to the wall.
-Get the step-by-step instructions here to create these DIY garage shelves.

 Keep Ladders Out of the Way

 Pegboard WallIn just two hours you can install a pegboard on a garage or workshop wall to create versatile, space-saving storage.
 Add a bin underneath and you'll have a spot for all the odds and ends that cause clutter.